 Field-hunting tip

-Look in iron meteorites country — that is the host setting where roaldite typically forms.
+Look in iron meteorites country, the host setting where roaldite typically forms.
 If you start seeing kamacite, taenite, schreibersite in float, you are in the right ground.
 Field specimens usually show a microscopic grains and inclusions habit, so train your eye for that shape before scanning the outcrop.